jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 meaning in them, after all. – “Said I could not swim” – you can’t swim, can you?’ he added, turning to the Knave.
 The Knave shook his head sadly.
 ‘Do I look like it?’ he said.
-(Which he certainly didnot, being made entirely of cardboard.)
+(Which he certainly did not, being made entirely of cardboard.)
 ‘All right, so far,’ said the King, and he went on muttering over the verses to himself, ‘ “We know it to be true” – that’s the jury, of course – “I gave her one, they gave him two” – why, that must be what he did with the tarts, you know – ’ ‘But, it goes on “They all returned from him to you,” ’ said Alice.
 ‘Why, there they are!’ said the King triumphantly, pointing to the tarts on the table.
-‘Nothing can be clearer thanthat.
+‘Nothing can be clearer than that.
 Then again – “Before she had this fit” – you never had fits, my dear, I think?’ he said to the Queen.
 ‘Never!’ said the Queen furiously, throwing an inkstand at the Lizard as she spoke.
 (The unfortunate little Bill had left off writing on his slate with one finger, as he found it made no mark; but he now hastily began again, using the ink, that was trickling down his face as long as it lasted.)

-### CHAPTER XII.
-ALICE’S EVIDENCE 74

-‘Then the words don’tfityou,’ said the King looking round the court with a smile.
+‘Then the words don’t fit you,’ said the King looking round the court with a smile.
 There was a dead silence.
 ‘It’s a pun!’ the King added in an offended tone and everybody laughed, ‘Let the jury consider their verdict,’ the King said, for about the twentieth time that